Most parents assume that not punishing means permissive parenting. But resisting the urge to punish doesn't mean we don't set limits!

 her crying with attention.
 But that breaks our connection with our child.
 What's worse, we give her the message that her emotions are bad,

 So should we try to distract our child from her upset?
 “Wow, Avery, look at that cute doggie right there!”
-If she's not very upset, there's
+We've all felt that impulse.

-Avery: [Begins to howl as we pick her up from the swing.]
+Avery: [Begins to howl as Mom picks her up from the swing.]

-Mommy: “You're crying.
+Mom: (sympathetically) “You're crying.
 You don't want to leave the swing.
-You are so sad and mad that we have to leave.
-I'm sorry you can't swing all day, but it is time to go home and eat.
+It's hard to stop swinging when you were having so much fun.
+I know you wish you could swing all day, even though you're hungry.
+And now it is time to go home and eat.
 Let's sit for a minute on this bench; I will hold you while you cry."

 Despite the fact that the other parents at the playground are staring at us, we are not failures because our daughter is crying.
 In fact, crying is good,